MohamedElashri/snipo/README.md

 **Never use this when:**
 - Directly exposed to the internet
 - In untrusted networks
-- Without understanding the security implications
+- Without understanding the complete security implications
+- Unless you have a properly configured authentication proxy

-See [SECURITY.md](SECURITY.md#disabling-authentication) for detailed guidance and best practices.
+See [SECURITY.md](SECURITY.md#authentication-modes) for detailed guidance and best practices.

 ## API